Mount Whitney is truly a must-see for anyone who loves the outdoors, and one of the best ways to see it? By summiting it!

 I wore sock liners and got zero blisters, while my friend did NOT wear sock liners and ended up with 6 bubbly blisters on one foot… better to be safe than sorry.

 You will definitely want to bring some type of sun hat for your Mt.
 Whitney hike, as you’ll be hiking under the sun for hours on end.
-Protect your face and neck!
+Protect your face AND your neck!

 Very, very important to have as you’ll be applying sunscreen multiple times a day.
 Don’t forget your ears (this was the only place where I almost burned)!